coldtimeline/it_fiscal_number_generator/README.md

     pip install -r requirements.txt
     ```
 4. Run the program:
-    - you can simply run the program with data from CL, using:
+    - you can simply run the program with data you'll enter from CL, using:
          ```bash
          python main.py
          ```